Xemb-dev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath prints the result of Breath to the power of love (both environmental variables) 11-binary_to_decimal converts a number from base 2 to base 10 12-combination prints all possible combinations of two letters 13-print_float prints a number with two decimal places
+10-love_exponent_breath prints the result of Breath to the power of love (both environmental variables) 11-binary_to_decimal converts a number from base 2 to base 10 12-combination prints all possible combinations of two letters 13-print_float prints a number with two decimal place.